Apparent inaccurate readings

 The commonest support issue with rain gauges is suspected inaccurate readings.
 In many cases the rain gauge is actually not at fault at all, rather it’s that the user does not appreciate the local variability of rainfall or the importance of correct exposure and of regular cleaning or does not recognise the limitations of all tipping bucket rain gauges.
 (Rainfall is probably the most tricky of the main weather parameters to measure automatically to good accuracy.)
 However, if the gauge is failing to register rainfall at all or is dramatically over-estimating rainfall then see the separate Fixing Rain Gauge Faults topic.

-This is not the place for a detailed description of how to measure rainfall accurately, but a few key points would include:
+This is not the place for a detailed description of how to measure rainfall accurately, but some key points on factors affecting accuracy would include:

 - The gauge must be clean and level to measure accurately;